-This policy has been approved by the Daytona State College Department of Athletics.
-Daytona State College reserves the right to amend this policy from time to time as needed and each student-athlete will be given reasonable notice of all important changes.
-Furthermore, this policy is not to be construed as a contract between Daytona State College and the student-athlete.
+This policy has been approved by Daytona State College (DSC) Department of Athletics.
+DSC reserves the right to amend this policy from time to time as needed and each student-athlete will be given reasonable notice of all important changes.
+Furthermore, this policy is not to be construed as a contract between DSC and the student-athlete.

 Intercollegiate Athletics at Daytona State College is concerned with the health, safety and welfare of the student-athletes who participate in its programs and represent the college in competitive athletics.
 Substance use and abuse is one of the most important issues facing athletics and society today.
 The use of illegal drugs, misuse of legal drugs and over-the-counter dietary supplements, use of performance-enhancing substances, use of alcohol and inappropriate use of tobacco are completely inconsistent with the standards expected of student-athletes at Daytona State College.
 Substance use and abuse in sport can pose risks to the student-athlete’s health and negatively affect his or her academic and athletic performance.
 It can also compromise the integrity of athletic competition and the ideals of Daytona State College.

 The Athletic Department believes that random drug testing and testing based on reasonable suspicion are appropriate to ensure the health, safety and welfare of our student-athletes, to promote fair competition in intercollegiate athletics, to affirm compliance with applicable rules and regulations on drug and alcohol abuse, to identify student-athletes who are improperly using drugs or alcohol and to assist them before they harm themselves or others.
 Furthermore, the Athletic Department recognizes its responsibility to provide educational programming that will support a positive decision-making process.The intent of these policies is to prevent substance use and abuse by student-athletes through education, testing, and professional guidance.